 The information you need for this group or team activity/exercise is shown below:

 When it comes to selecting pictures get creative or brainstorm with a creative coworker or friend to create or find pictures that may “speak” to your participants given the context of the event or session(s) where this exercise is to be used.
 If you often facilitate sessions you will probably build up a good set of images to use for an exercise such as this one.
 More “out of the box” (unusual) images could potentially lead to richer feedback from individuals to start group/team discussions.
 This could lead to vastly increased understanding of issues by participants.

-Working with a group of people to accomplish structured outcomes can be daunting.
-This is especially true when there are strong opposing views or a lack of communication (and listening!) in the group.
+Being asked to facilitate a group of people to accomplish structured outcomes to a meeting or all-day session can be daunting if it is your first time..
+This is especially true when there are strong opposing views within the group.
 I used to facilitate many sessions for a large global company and worked with a few colleagues who did similar work in other regions.
-The resource I am sharing contain tips received from my colleagues when I got started as a facilitator years ago.
+The resource I am sharing contains tips received from my colleagues when I got started as a facilitator years ago.
 In turn, I have made it available to other new facilitators that I have encountered over the years.
 Now you can also benefit from this. (see inserts below)

-Some assumptions made for these to be relevant:
+Some assumptions made for these tips to be relevant:

 As facilitator your workshop/session is part of a process.
 The session includes exercises designed to produce outcomes that would benefit the team.
 There is at least one (could be more) manager who have a vested interest in a successful outcome and who will also attend your session.
 These same managers are aware of the team and session process and have provided input to you in terms of their vision and needs from the process.
 Note: there may be more than one manager if you are facilitating a group process involving members of a client organization too and which may also be attended by the manager from the client organization.